Telehealth in Vermont

 Quick vocabulary clarifications for understanding what is discussed in this guide -

 - Federal Definitions of Telehealth - just in case you wanted to get formal, here’s a link.
+And here's a link to a research paper explaining why the preceding link will be hopelessly confusing.
 Please note that Medicare uses “telehealth” and “telemedicine” in reverse of what everyone else says.
 The reason why is buried somewhere in Area 51.
+We might want to look to a source other than the federal government for clarity. . .

 - Telemedicine is live, audio-visual, interactive consultations between provider and patient.
-Most states had rules in place allowing telemedicine pre-COVID-19.
+Every state has rules in place allowing telemedicine, although those rules may be different from state to state.
 Vermont has parity coverage and parity payment for both medical and dental telemedicine services.

 - Telehealth is a broader term encompassing telemedicine and other services such as store-and-forward (asynchronous communications, for example eConsults) or remote patient monitoring.
 At a state level telehealth reimbursement was quite limited prior to COVID-19, while Medicare had relatively more permissive rules in this category - often to encourage more active management of chronic conditions.